SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 is dependent on outside factors whose values aren't known until after an instance's initialization is complete.
-Lazy properties are also useful when the initial value for a property requires complex or computationally expensive setup that should not be performed unless or until it is needed.
+Lazy properties are also useful when the initial value for a property requires complex or computationally expensive setup that shouldn't be performed unless or until it is needed.

 ..
 TODO: add a note that if you assign a value to a lazy property before first access,